 The Glen Arbor community has long held recreational opportunity as an important aspect of quality of life.
 The elderly and handicapped enjoy increased access to Township facilities and sites in the National Park compared to two decades ago.

 Citizens enjoy fishing, canoeing and kayaking on a pristine Crystal River.
 Swimming and boating on Glen Lake is still of the highest quality.
+There is also improved boat access to Lake Michigan in Glen Haven.

 Quality of Life: Education